shopsys/shopsys/docs/storefront/gtm/intro.md

 ## overwriteGtmUserInfoWithLoggedCustomer

 Method used to overwrite default information about the customer with the information from his account.
-Here the logic is following:
+Here, the logic is as follows:

 - `status`, `id`, and `group` are always overwritten
 - other properties are only overwritten if they haven't been filled before
-- `type` is filled in based on the previous value of the field and on the value currently authenticated customer
+- `type` is filled in based on the previous value of the field and on the value of the currently authenticated customer

 ```ts
 const overwriteGtmUserInfoWithLoggedCustomer = (